mattwilkerson1121/asi-web-dev/README.md

-# asi-category-pages
-VCF/ASF Category Landing Pages

-Repository to house landing page and custom page html code for upload (copy and paste) into our CMS.
+#asi-web-dev
+ASI Web Development: Plan / Build Team Code Repository

+- Repository for all custom front-end website code developed by American Signature, Inc.
+- For use by the ASI Web Dev Team

 Directions for ASI Developers:
 - To make edits to page code make sure to make a new branch
-- Preview changes and get approvals
+- Clone or Download the full repo
+- Make edits and changes to your local code
+- Once your local changes are complete you can push them back up to your branched version of the repo
-- Then we can commit the changes
+- Then we review the changes and edits and if everything is good to go I will merge/commit the changes to the master repo

-** Remember if you open a page in Retail Tool you have to paste the full page code back into the code view or else the page will not be formatted correctly. **
+-- asi-category-pages
+-- VCF/ASF Category Landing Pages
+--- All original files moved to directory called asi-category-page on 9/5/2017
+--- You can still use the custom page html code for upload (copy and paste) into Retail Tool
+--- Although we will are sunsetting Retail Tool and be using HUB only (soon-ish)